Anxiety Chest Pain: How To Manage The Symptoms

 Anxiety chest pain is more common than you think

 A growing body of research and peer-reviewed studies suggests that guided online therapy can help manage and alleviate symptoms of anxiety.
 In a study published in the Journal of Medical Internet Research, researchers found that internet-based cognitive-behavioral therapy (iCBT) significantly decreased feelings of anxiety in participants.
 The report also notes that the benefits of treatment were sustained over the long term, based on a nine-month checkup.
 Cognitive-behavioral therapy can help identify the thought patterns that trigger fight-or-flight responses and replace them with more positive and calming thoughts.
-With iCBT, useful online resources are made available, in combination with therapist guidance, to lead those who are experiencing mental health concerns through a comprehensive treatment plan.
+With iCBT, useful online resources are made available, in combination with a mental health professional’s guidance, to lead those who are experiencing mental health concerns through a comprehensive treatment plan.

 As mentioned above, online therapy is an effective way to manage symptoms related to anxiety disorders, including chest pain.
 If your anxiety already makes dealing with stressful situations difficult, you may not need the added impact of traffic, rushing through a lunch break, and/or sitting in a waiting room to visit a therapist.
 Online therapy is a flexible and affordable alternative.
 Through in-app messaging, voice call, or video chat, BetterHelp’s licensed therapists can give you the coping strategies you need to reduce anxiety and develop healthier thought patterns.